skytin1004/edgeai-for-beginners/README.md

 3. Learn **Module03** to master practical deployment skills
 4. Continue with **Module04** for advanced model optimization and format conversion
 5. Complete **Module05** to master SLMOps for production-ready implementations
+6. Explore **Module06** to understand SLM agentic systems and function calling capabilities
+7. Finish with **Module07** to gain practical experience with diverse EdgeAI implementation samples

 Each module is designed to be independently complete, but sequential learning will provide the best results.